UGentBiomath/COVID19-Model/docs/application.md

 ## How to use the model

-A Jupyter Notebooks containing all scientific details and a tutorial of both frameworks is available in the `/notebook/template` folder.
+A Jupyter Notebooks containing a documented tutorial of both the deterministic and stochastic frameworks is available in `/notebook/template/COVID19_SEIRD(_sto)_demo.ipynb`.